» Events » Writing as Discovery: Investigating a Hidden Component of Method

+Co-hosted by the University of Canberra’s Centre for Creative and Cultural Research and the Australian National University’s Humanities Research Centre, this symposium brings together major thinkers from across the disciplines to discuss writing’s role in generating discovery.
 When scientists and scholars compose papers, articles and monographs, is it really only a matter of “writing up” what they by then already know?
 Could it be that we also make discoveries through the struggle of working out just how to write about them?

 Nobel Laureate in Physiology and National Trust Australian Living Treasure Professor Peter Doherty

 Author of over 35 U.S. patents for the treatment of cancer, Fellow of the National Academy of Inventors, Microbiologist Professor Yvonne Paterson

 Filmmaker, Cultural Studies Scholar and Former Creative Director of the Australian Centre for the Moving Image Professor Ross Gibson

 Labour Economist, former editor-in-chief of Labour Economics and novelist Professor Alison Booth

 Winner of the NSW Premier’s Biennial Prize for Literary Scholarship and Head of the Humanities Research Centre Professor Will Christie

 Novelist, creative writing researcher and former Fulbright scholar in Veterinary Science, Doctor Lucy Neave

-- Poet, critic and scholar in poetics, Associate Professor Paul Magee
+Poet and scholar in poetics, Associate Professor Paul Magee

-All are invited to attend and contribute their own disciplinary and creative perspectives to the discussion.
+Presentations will include panel discussions, live interviews and an open workshop.
+All are invited to attend and to contribute their own disciplinary and creative perspectives to the discussion.